noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

             -   Update Cruise Leg
                 -   Confirm the cruise leg and attributes can be saved successfully
                     -   Confirm QC Validation Issues are updated (if any)
-                -   Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Update Cruise Leg" functionality
+                -   X Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Update Cruise Leg" functionality
             -   Delete Cruise Leg
                 -   Confirm the deletion works properly if there are no related record (cruise leg record only)
                     -   Confirm that the related warnings/errors are removed from cruise after deletion (if any)